openid/fapi/fapi-2_0-attacker-model.md

 this attacker is not relevant in FAPI 2.0.
 The description here is kept for informative purposes only.

-## Attacker at the resource server : A7 - read resource requests
+## Attacker at the resource server: A7 - read resource requests

 The capabilities of the web attacker, but this attacker can also read requests sent to the resource server after they have been processed by the resource server, for example because the attacker can read